Our admission process is designed to help us get to know our potential students and families. We hope it helps you get to know Independence, as well.

 Applicants for second through fourth grade participate in the Wechsler Intelligence Scale for Children – Fifth Edition (WISC-V), which helps measure overall cognitive ability.
 Our consulting psychologist administers the WISC.
 Second-, third- and fourth-grade applicants are also given portions of the Woodcock-Johnson achievement assessment and have an opportunity to demonstrate their reading and writing skills.

 Note: Applicants who have completed the ISEE within the last academic year may not need to have additional testing.
+We may also accept recent scores from the Secondary School Admission Test (SSAT) for grades 5-8.
 Please check with the Admission Office.

 Independence School's Code for ISEE Testing is #080307.

-On the day of the test, please plan to arrive by 8:15 a.m.
+On the day of the test, please plan to arrive 30 minutes prior to the start time listed below.

 Administered at Wilmington Friends School

 - Feb.
 9, 2019, at 9 a.m. (register before Jan.
 19)

 - March 9, 2019, at 8:30 a.m. (register before Feb.
 16)